ZorzArg/bayerChapter_GithubPages/cohortDetails.md

 All exposure cohort follow the same skeletal logic:

 - Index event: a drug exposure with at least 365 days of prior observation.
-Include all events
 - Exit: based on persistence to the index drug exposure and censor for when patients turn 65 based on a visit occurrence
 - Era: collapse drug eras based on 30 day gaps